Geggy Tah: Sacred Cow (1996)

+Into the Oh (2001)

 In 1999, the band announced a new album entitled Music Inspired by the Fragrance, and released two songs ("Space Heater" and "Sweat") on the web in mp3 format.
 However, in part because of Luaka Bop's move from Warner Bros. to Virgin Records, the album went unreleased until 2001, by which point it had acquired a new title: Into the Oh.
 Into the Oh was released on Luaka Bop / Virgin with new band members including Los Angeles session percussionist and composer "Lavey" Bruce Millstein.

 In 2000, Tommy Jordan played the steel drums track for Jack Johnson's song "Flake" on Brushfire Fairytales.
+Ben Harper has called Jordan "one of the most creative and versatile multi-instrumentalists of our generation."
+In the 1990s, T Bone Burnett said that Jordan was one of the five most creative people working in the music business.

 In 2006, Kurstin formed a new band, The Bird and the Bee.
 In 2010, Kurstin was nominated for a Grammy Award in the Best Producer, Non-Classical division for his work on Lily Allen's It's Not Me, It's You.